tensorflow/gnn/tensorflow_gnn/docs/api_docs/python/models/gcn/GCNConv.md

 </td>
 <td>
 Whether to compute the result as if a loop from each node to itself had been added to the edge set.
+The self-loop edges are added with an edge weight of one.
 </td>
 </tr><tr>
 <td>